w3c/mathml/docs/accessibility.md

 A MathML note will be written that lists mappings (in JSON?) from "(tagName, mathrole, args)" to "mathrole(args)".
 Continuing the above example,
 \\[(\rm{msup}, \rm{transpose}, &lt;children&gt;) \rightarrow \rm{transpose}(A, T).\\]
-Transpose might also be written as $T(A)$, with the following MathML.
+Transpose might also be written as $T(A)$, with the following MathML:
 <details markdown="1">
 <summary>MathML for transpose as function call</summary>
 ```